Table of Contents

 Why is creating a sensory-friendly camp so important?
 All children may experience sensory sensitivity.
 Some more, some less.
 However, different diagnoses increase the likelihood of having sensory sensitivities.
-For instance, this includes: anxiety, autism, ADHD, hearing loss, etc. Sensitivity occurs in any one of your 8 different senses.
+This includes anxiety, autism, ADHD, hearing loss, etc. Sensitivity occurs in any one of your 8 different senses.
 Moreover, it can also occur in a combination of senses.
 A child can be sensitive to both noise and light.
 Therefore, it is important to consider various elements of a camp to prevent sensory overload.
 This includes your camp’s program design.
 Such as how you structure and schedule your activities.
 Similarly, it also includes your camp’s physical environment.
-So what the space is like.
+So, what the space is like.
 It is likely important for the camper to have everything they need to have a fun and sensory-friendly experience.

 1. Limit the number of campers

 Alternatively, offer special weeks at your camp for children with sensory sensitivities.
-As an added benefit, campers can enjoy camp with other children who feel the same.
+As an added benefit, campers can enjoy camping with other children who feel the same.

 2. Share the daily schedule